UniversalDependencies/UD_English-Pronouns/README.md

 # Introduction

 The Independent Genitive pronoun "hers" is wrongly classified as a noun or adjective by the most widely used parsers (in October of 2019).
 This includes (alphabetically) Amazon Comprehend, Google Natural Language API, and the Stanford Parser.
+This error was traced to the data - not the algorithms themselves - and so this dataset was created to fix these errors.

 ## Cause of errors: missing examples and annotations